 Travellers with transfers provided ex Forsayth

-Departing Times: April – October: Departs from Goldfields Hotel Tuesdays 9.40 am, and Thursday 9.20 am – includes the 1.30 pm Cobbold Gorge Tour – returns to Forsayth 5.30 pm.
+Departing Times: April – October: Departs from Goldfields Hotel Tuesdays at 9.30 am and Thursdays – includes the 1.30 pm Cobbold Gorge Tour – returns to Forsayth at 5.30 pm.

-For a truly serene stand up paddleboarding experience, give it a go at Cobbold Gorge.
-With no waves or wind, beginners will take to the SUP friendly conditions.
-Tours include transfers to and from Cobbold Village to the gorge, all equipment, tuition and a 1-hour tour of the gorge.Ā
+For a truly serene stand-up paddleboarding experience, give it a go at Cobbold Gorge.
+With no waves or wind, beginners will take to the SUP-friendly conditions.
+Tours include transfers to and from Cobbold Village to the gorge, all equipment, tuition, and a 1-hour tour of the gorge.

 Location: Cobbold Gorge